zhangbiqiong/ignnition/readme.md

 In the directory, the main.py file is also provided.
 It is IMPORTANT to note that the content of this file should be copied to the actual main.py of the framework, which can be found in ['code' directory](code).

 #### Set the paths
 At this point, the user must indicate the framework the paths for all these previously mentioned files.
-For this, modify the train_options.ini file in ['code' directory](code) with the paths of the specific example.
+For this, modify the train_options.ini file in ['code' directory](code) with the paths of the specific example (training dataset, evaluation dataset, model_description file,...) as well as several custom options regarding the evaluation of the model and how the model should be saved.

 #### Execute the framework
 Finally, execute the framework by placing the scope in the ['code' directory](code) and executing the following command line